Inflectra/rapise-documentation/docs/Guide/tests_and_sub_tests.md

 > Please note that the concept of Sub-Tests has been deprecated since Rapise 8.
 We recommend using [Testing Frameworks](./Frameworks/frameworks.md) as a seamless and natural approach to organizing your tests.

-The concept of Sub-Test provides a flexible and organized approach to working with tests.
+The concept of sub-tests provides a flexible and organized approach to working with tests.
 By utilizing sub-tests, you can achieve the following objectives:

 1. Create multiple test scenarios that operate on the same set of objects and functions.
 2. Organize different test scenarios within a single workspace.
 3. Utilize sub-tests for conducting cross-browser tests.

-We will consider each of described goals separately.
-The test containing the sub-test(s) we will call **base** or **parent** test.
+We will consider each of the described goals separately.
+The test containing the sub-test(s) will be called the **base** or **parent** test.

 ## Shared Object Repository and Shared Functions

-In this case **parent** test contains all learned objects and user-defined functions.
+In this case, the **parent** test contains all learned objects and user-defined functions.

 ![subtestdependant](./img/tests_and_sub_tests1.png)

-For example, the parent test may have objects `User Name`, `Password`, `Sign On`.
-And function
+For example, the parent test may have objects such as `User Name`, `Password`, and `Sign On`, and a function:

 ```javascript
 function Login(username, password)